 These days, a plain organza saree with sequin borders is as sensuous and in tune with the Christmas vibe as a fluid satin gown.
 Are you still contemplating?
 Well, our new lookbook and wardrobe tips for impeccable Indian-style Christmas dressing can guide you!

 Best Christmas Party Dresses

-1. Introduce Indian Elements
+1. The Power of Indian Elements

-2. Indo-Western Fusion-wear
+2. Indo-Western Fusion Wear

 4. Keep it Simple

 Indian ethnic styling, heavy embroideries, and colors can be a bit too strong for Western sensibilities.
 So, if you are attending a Christmas party with a typically western vibe – keep things simple!
 Though, one bling element could be permissible.
 You can opt for an imposing party-wear saree and play low-key with the accessories, or a plain saree with a designer blouse and statement earrings.
 You can also experiment with gorgeous designer blouse designs, which are the toast of the season!